Inventory Management for Retail — Periodic Review Policy

 We need 27 replenishment orders per year.

-How frequently do you need to order if you manage 2,294 SKUs?
+How often do you need to order when managing 2,294 SKUs?

 We suppose that we only have 365 days of sales